adamofthegarden/hei/README.md

 Healthy Eating Index (HEI) scoring is not the simplest of calculations.
-This package contains a function to compute HEI total and component scores from ASA-24 hour diet recall data.
+This package contains a function to compute HEI total and component scores from ASA 24-hour diet recall data.

 ## Installation